- About Internships

 - Fill out the Internship Contract or Learning Agreement.

 When you accept an offer of an internship, you need to complete an online Learning Contract available in Knightjobs on the Career Devleopment website (see "I Want To..." on the left side of the webpage).
 After you submit the Agreement an email message will be sent to your field supervisor (the person who will oversee your internship work).
 After that person approves the agreement an email will be sent to Dr. Herman for final approval.
 Upon his approval, the form will be sent to the Registrar's Office and the class will be created and appear on your transcript.
 During the registration process, Knightweb allows you to register for TEMP credits to act as a placeholder for an anticipated internship.
-This is a better options than registering for an arbitrary class you will drop in the future.
+This is a better option than registering for an arbitrary class you will drop in the future.
 However, only use TEMP if you are absolutely certain you will be getting an internship (and you only need to complete the Learning Agreement).

 One part of the Learning Agreement requires the student to identify 3-5 learning objectives for the internship (as well as a clear job description).
 These learning objectives should entail goals you have for the internship beyond the tasks and work you will complete for your field supervisor.
 To prepare for filling out the Learning Agreement, download the guidelines for creating learning objectives and develop your objectives prior to beginning the Learning Agreement form.